MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2B exercise 1 to 3.md

 You will have to do the following:

+- Set up commission groups and commission rates
 - Invoice a sales order that qualifies a salesperson for a commission.
+- Assign a commission group to a customer and a product
 - Review the registered sales commission.

+###

 ### Invoice a sales order that qualifies a salesperson for a commission